Landan here! If you’re anything like me, you’ve probably spent a lot of time planning your wedding day.

 In fact, I enjoyed planning our wedding day so much that I actually felt guilty about two months before our big day because I didn’t want it to happen yet.
 Time was flying by too fast and I wanted more time to plan.
 As much as I wanted to soak up being engaged and enjoy the planning process though, I was fully in the moment by the time the wedding did come and I’ve really enjoyed looking back on it over the last 12 months.

 My point being, whether you spend two months or two years planning your wedding day, it will come, and it will fly by.
 But, after the music is turned off and all of the guests have gone home, after the flowers have long since died and your dress has been cleaned (or is still sitting in the closet – whoops), after you’ve looked at all of your photos and written all of your thank you notes – you’ll still remember your day.
-And, by far, one of the things that brings me joy is getting to look around our house and see physical reminders of our day.
+And, by far, one of the things that brings me joy is getting to look around our house painted by house painter near me and see physical reminders of our day.

 I wasn’t actively aware of it while I was in the planning process, but I was constantly adding small details that I could take back home with me after the wedding.
 I have pressed flowers in our kitchen, our vow books in my office, photos everywhere, and jewelry that I still wear on a regular basis.
 But, since I’m all about sharing what I learned while planning so your day can be even more enjoyable, I wanted to put a list together of a bunch of little mementos you can take from your wedding day to have physical reminders of it.
 Most of them need to be incorporated now while you’re still in the planning process, but there are a couple that you can do post wedding, too.
 Who knows, you might have some that you unintentionally incorporated like I did, too.